Havells

 Havells India Limited is an Indian multinational electrical equipment company, based in Noida.
-It was founded by Haveli Ram Gandhi, later sold to Qimat Rai Gupta who was his distributor.
 The company manufactures home appliances, lighting for domestic, commercial and industrial applications, LED lighting, fans, modular switches and wiring accessories, water heaters, industrial and domestic circuit protection switchgear, industrial and domestic cables and wires, induction motors, and capacitors among others.
 Havells owns brands like Havells, Lloyd, Crabtree, Standard Electric, Reo and Promptec.

 The company has 23 branches or representative offices with over 6,000 workers in over 50 countries.
-India's first Lloyd's exclusive outlet is acquired by businessman Rajan Bansal.
-The store is situated in western part of New Delhi, Paschim Vihar.
 As of 2016, it has 11 manufacturing plants in India located at Haridwar, Baddi, Noida, Faridabad, Alwar, Neemrana, and Bengaluru.

 History

+In 1958, Qimat Rai Gupta moved from Malerkotla to Old Delhi, where he set up an electrical equipment trading shop.
+In 1971, Haveli Ram Gandhi sold his switchgear company–Havells–to Gupta, who was his distributor at the time.
+The company subsequently entered other product segments such as cables, lightings, appliances, fans and geysers.

 In 1983, it bought the loss-making Delhi-based Towers and Transformers Ltd and turned it around in a year.
 Between 1997 and 2001, Havells also bought ECS, Duke Arnics Electronics, Standard Electricals and Crabtree India.
 There was a 50:50 joint venture between Havells and the UK-based Crabtree, and Havells later acquired Crabtree's stake in the JV.
 In 2007, Havells acquired European lighting company Sylvania for about €200 million.
 In 2010, Havells introduced ceramic metal-halide lamp.

 In April 2015, Havells acquired a 51% majority stake in Promptec Renewable before increasing its stake in the company to 100% in 2018.
 In December 2015, Havells sold 80% stake in Sylvania Malta and Havells Exim Hong Kong to Shanghai Feilo Acoustics for ₹1070 crore and sold the remaining 20% two years later.
 In February 2017, it acquired the consumer durables business of Lloyd Electricals at an enterprise value of ₹1600 crore.

-Social initiatives

-Havells provides mid-day meals for school children in Alwar district, covering 50,000 students per day.

-Recognition

-In 2014, Havells was listed 125th among 1200 of India's most trusted brands according to the Brand Trust Report 2014, a study conducted by Trust Research Advisory.